showeimer/react_earthquake/README.md

 Delete the logo.svg import statement from your App.js file.

-Delete the entire <div className="App-header"> from your App.js file.
+Delete the entire '<div className="App-header">' from your App.js file.

-Create a <div className="title"> inside of your .App div in your App.js file.
+Create a '<div className="title">' inside of your .App div in your App.js file.

-Create a <div className="my-header"> in your App.js file inside of your .title div and type "Earthquakes!" inside of it to make sure everything is linked up properly.
+Create a '<div className="my-header">' in your App.js file inside of your .title div and type "Earthquakes!" inside of it to make sure everything is linked up properly.

 Create a folder called data in your src directory.